giri0211/k8s_pocs/utils/README.md

 # overview

-utilities will have sample tools can be used for trouble shooting and testing few k8s features.
+Utilities will have sample tools, that can be used for troubleshooting and testing k8s features